-This roasted strawberry mint ice cream is made with coconut milk for a dairy free treat.
+This roasted strawberry mint ice cream is made with coconut milk for a dairy free and vegan frozen treat that’s still super creamy and delicious.

 I resisted the whole premise of an ice cream maker for a long time.
 One attempt into having one though (thanks to my mother in law) and I want to punch myself in the face for the years I missed out on this homemade amazingness because of my stubborn “I don’t need another kitchen appliance” stance.